- The Arts at Wellesley

-In some ways, it was a deliciously uncomplicated era -- a time when we referred to certain buildings as the "new dorms" because they actually were new; when there still were 7 Seven Sister Schools; when a postage stamp cost 4 cents.
+In some ways, it was a deliciously uncomplicated era—a time when we referred to certain buildings as the "new dorms" because they actually were new; when there still were 7 Seven Sister Schools; when a postage stamp cost four cents.
 Incidentally, a postage stamp was a little colorful square of paper that you stuck onto an envelope which contained a letter that was actually written by hand.
-It took 3-5 days to reach your parents.
+It took three to five days to reach your parents.
 Talk about quaint.

 And thick-skinned.
 Television, I warn those of you who are interested, is very humbling.